StevenMaio/StevenMaio.github.io/_posts/2019/april/2019-04-27-work-ethic.markdown

 mathjax: true
 title:  "Commiting"
 date:   2019-04-27 21:01:34
-categories: blog personal
----

-I'm gonna put more effort into my writing.
-So, I'm going to try to write up something at least twice a week in May.

 I think I'm going to work on focusing my time.
 To do this, I'm going to create a rough schedule for the month and from there, I'm going to create  schedule